MAVENSDC/cdflib/README.rst

          For TT2000: they are 9 date/time components: year, month, day, hour, minute, second, millisecond, microsecond,
                      nanosecond.
-         Specify to_np to True, if the result should be in numpy class.
+         Specify to_np to True, if the result should be in numpy array.

       compute (datetimes, to_np=None)
       compute_epoch (datetimes, to_np=None)